Nature Walk Benefits for Beginners

 Health experts from Mayo Clinic, Harvard Health and NIH recommend regular physical activity as part of a healthy lifestyle.

+People can feel calmer and less anxious when they are around trees, plants, and open areas.
 One reason nature walks have become such a popular wellness routine.

 Read: Daily Healthy Stress-Relief Habits